Sicily is the myth island… Here Ulysses, Homer’s epic hero, was drawn by the mermaids singing while his long journey back home.

-This island has always exerted a strong magnetism, maybe due to its triangular shape or because of its position at the heart of the Mediterranean sea.
-However, what attracts at the most is the great variety of landscapes, from valleys to hills, from seas to mountains, up to the vigorous and sour volcanoes which offers to visitors a hellish and heavenly scenario at the very same time..
+This island has always exerted a strong magnetism, maybe due to its triangular shape or because of its position in the hub of the Mediterranean sea.
+Probably what appeal most is a wide variety of landscapes found, from valleys to hills, from shores to mountains, to the abrupt and vigorous nature of volcanoes, hellish and heavenly at the same time.

-Those born in Sicily seem to suffer from a sort of “incontinence” of thought and writing which, coupled with Sicilians’ historical pessimism or melancholy, makes this people disillusioned and resistant to change but curious about novelties and permeable to the influences carried by the wind!
+Who born in Sicily seems to suffer from a thinking and writing incontinence, which, connected to a historic pessimistic and melancholy, makes this people disillusioned and resistant to change but curious and leaky about novelties carried out by the winds!
 Càlati iuncu ca passa la china!
-(Lean over, little cane, as the river is in flood!)
+(Lean over, little cane, as the river is flooding!)